Xilinx/VVAS/main/source/docs/common/common_plugins.rst

 There are a few requirements before start running bounding box examples.
 Make sure these prerequisites are met.

-* Installation of OpenCV: The ivas_xboundingbox uses OpenCV for the graphics back-end library to draw the boxes and labels.
+* Installation of OpenCV: The vvas_xboundingbox uses OpenCV for the graphics back-end library to draw the boxes and labels.
 Install the libopencv-core-dev package (the preferred version is 3.2.0 or later).

-.. _json-ivas_xboundingbox:
+.. _json-vvas_xboundingbox:

-JSON File for ivas_xboundingbox
+JSON File for vvas_xboundingbox
 -------------------------------------------

 This section describes the JSON file format and configuration parameters for the bounding box acceleration software library.
-The GStreamer ivas_xfilter plug-in used in the inplace mode.
+The GStreamer vvas_xfilter plug-in used in the inplace mode.
 Bounding box and labels are drawn on identified objects on the incoming frame.
-Bounding box functionality is implemented in the libivas_xboundingbox.so acceleration software library.
+Bounding box functionality is implemented in the libvvas_xboundingbox.so acceleration software library.

-The following example is of a JSON file to pass to the ivas_xfilter.
+The following example is of a JSON file to pass to the vvas_xfilter.

 .. code-block::

       {
          "xclbin-location":"/usr/lib/dpu.xclbin",
-         "ivas-library-repo": "/usr/local/lib/ivas",
+         "vvas-library-repo": "/usr/local/lib/vvas",
          "element-mode":"inplace",
          "kernels" :[
             {
-               "library-name":"libivas_xboundingbox.so",
+               "library-name":"libvvas_xboundingbox.so",
                "config": {
                   "font_size" : 0.5,
                   "font" : 3,